Student Services Counselor Jobs in USA with Visa Sponsorship

 Do Student Services Counselor positions qualify for H-1B visa sponsorship?

-Yes, Student Services Counselor positions typically qualify for H-1B sponsorship when they require specialized counseling knowledge and a relevant degree.
+Yes, Student Services Counselor positions typically qualify for H-1B visa sponsorship when they require specialized counseling knowledge and a relevant degree.
 Universities and colleges regularly sponsor these roles, especially for positions requiring master's degrees in counseling, student affairs, psychology, or related fields.

 What degree requirements do employers expect for visa sponsorship?